datakurre/blog/content/blog/2020/04/refreshing-cms-in-a-theme-with-plone/index.md

 “How hard can it be?
 It is just a theme…”

 Of course, it was.
 Unless it was a collection of configurable interactive components.
 With features like tabbed carousels, photo filters, hyphenation, and syndication of news or calendar feeds from various sources.
 All responsive.
 All accessible.
+All reusable around the site.
 All with multilingual user interface elements, when required.

 ![](layout.jpg)